 Medical Marijuana in Louisiana

 The Louisiana State Legislature signed SB 143 into law in June 2015 to lay the framework for medicinal marijuana access, but regulatory hurdles have caused the program’s launch to be delayed.
 To try to kick-start the program, Gov. John Bel Edwards signed a bill in May 2016 that expands the program to include more conditions and allows doctors to “recommend” rather than “prescribe” marijuana to patients.

 Medical marijuana in Louisiana became available to patients starting in August 2019.
 Agricultural centers at Louisiana State University and Southern University have been selected to grow cannabis for the state, overseen by the state agriculture department.
 Nine dispensaries have been selected throughout the state.

 Despite launch delays, lawmakers have continued to make efforts to improve the program.
 In June 2018, Gov. Edwards signed into law two measures that expand the state’s medical marijuana program.
-House Bill 579 adds glaucoma, severe muscle spasms, intractable pain, post-traumatic stress disorder (PTSD), and Parkinson’s disease as qualifying conditions.
-House bill 672 allows for medical marijuana to be used in the treatment of autism spectrum disorder.
+House Bill 579 added glaucoma, severe muscle spasms, intractable pain, post-traumatic stress disorder (PTSD), and Parkinson’s disease as qualifying conditions.
+House Bill 672 allows for medical marijuana to be used in the treatment of autism spectrum disorder.

 A full list of the conditions that are approved for medical marijuana under Louisiana law is as follows: